aryskaliyev/dockerize/README.md

 6. **Docker Registry**: Docker Registry is a repository for storing and distributing Docker images. *Docker Hub* is the default public registry provided by Docker, but you can also set up private registries to store images within your organization.

 7. **Orchestration**: *Docker Swarm* and *Kubernetes* are popular orchestration platforms that allow you to manage and scale Docker containers across a cluster of machines.
 They provide features like container schedulling, load balancing, service discovery, and automaged scaling.

+Benefits of using Docker:

+- **Portability**: Docker containers provide a consistent environment, making applications easily portable across different machines, operating systems, an cloud platforms.

+- **Scalability**: Containers can be scaled up or down quickly to handle varying workload demands.
+Docker Swarm and Kubernetes provide tools for orchestrating containerized applications at scale.

+- **Isolation**: Containers provide process isolation, ensuring that applications run independently without interfering with each other or the underlying system.

+- **Resource efficiency**: Containers are lightweight, as they share the host system's kernel, enabling more efficient resource utilization compared to virtual machines.

+- **Rapid deployment**: Docker simplifies the application deployment process by packaging the application and its dependencies into containers, allowing faster and more reliable deployment.